ElecGiuseppe-lab/Configurable_N-bit_Signed_CLA_Adder/README.md

 # N-bit Signed Configurable Carry Look-Ahead (CLA) Adder

 In digital systems, arithmetic operations are the foundation of microprocessors.
 Since any operation can be reduced to binary addition, designing efficient adders is crucial.
-This repository contains the VHDL code for a scalable N-bit carry look-ahead adder.
+This repository contains the VHDL code for a scalable N-bit signed carry look-ahead adder.

 > [!IMPORTANT]
 > The code has been structured for readability and ease of maintenance.